Vigo School Corp. fires officer over inflammatory Facebook posts

 Other images shared on Anderson's page show images of Black men doing manual farm labor while overseen by white foremen or guards and contain the header, "the old days ... check it out."

-Another shows then-Green Bay Packers linebacker Clay Matthews, who is white, on top of then-San Francisco 49ers quarterback Colin Kapernick, who is Black and known for beginning the NFL kneeling protest.
+Another shows then-Green Bay Packers linebacker Clay Matthews, who is white, on top of then-San Francisco 49ers quarterback Colin Kaepernick, who is Black and known for beginning the NFL kneeling protest.

-The text says, "Enjoy this photo of Colin Kapernick being oppressed by white people."
+The text says, "Enjoy this photo of Colin Kapernick [sic] being oppressed by white people."

-The posts, which were still publicly viewable a week or ten days ago, have since been taken down.
+The posts, which were still publicly viewable a week or 10 days ago, have since been taken down.

 Sheriff's response